Can I get HIV from using the facilities or from seeing my hairdresser?

 It is not possible to get HIV from casual contact.
 The virus is very weak, and does not exist for very long outside the mucous membranes of an uninfected person.
 It also does not live on inanimate objects, such as toilet seats.
 The only way a person could get HIV/AIDS from "the facilities" is if s/he is having unprotected sex with an infected person in the bathroom, or if s/he has an open wound that comes into contact with the blood of an infected person when in the bathroom.
 No case of AIDS has been found to be caused through saliva, cough spray, sneeze spray, tears, urine, or insect bites.
 There is no known risk of HIV contraction from an HIV-infected person to family members, co-workers, and schoolmates, other than sexual partners and children born of infected mothers.

 The United States Public Health Service has conducted studies and made recommendations regarding HIV infection in the workplace.
 The occupations considered include food service, personal service (such as hairdressers), and health care workers.
 The U.S. Public Health Service found no evidence of transmission from personal service workers to their clients and vice-versa.
-For more information on HIV transmission, you can call the Centers for Disease Control and Prevention (CDC) National STD and AIDS Hotline at 1.800.342.AIDS (-2437) [24/7].
+For more information on HIV transmission, you can visit the Centers for Disease Control and Prevention (CDC).

 You can advise your stylist to rest assured that they can use the facilities, as well as continue to cut hair, without risking HIV-infection.